Pre-K Task Force Recommendations

 Since the Pre-K Task Force launched its recommendations in November of 2012, state leaders have grown the level of investment in Alabama’s First Class Pre-K program from $19 million to $77.5 million.
 In 2012, just six percent of Alabama’s four-year-olds were enrolled in the program.
 In the 2017-18 school year, approximately 28% of Alabama's four-year-olds will attend First Class Pre-K.

 The Task Force will continue to advocate for incremental increases in state funding until Alabama's First Class Pre-K program is fully funded at a level of $144 million.

-For ten-years in a row, Alabama’s First Class Pre-K program has been ranked the number one state-funded pre-kindergarten program in the country for quality by the independent National Institute for Early Education Research.
+For eleven years in a row, Alabama’s First Class Pre-K program has been ranked the number one state-funded pre-kindergarten program in the country for quality by the independent National Institute for Early Education Research.
 A study by the Public Affairs Research Council of Alabama found that students that participate in Alabama’s First Class Pre-K program consistently outperform their peers in reading and math on state assessments.
 Additional studies nationally have found that students that attend a high-quality pre-k program are more likely to graduate from high school and find success in the workforce.
 They are also less likely to commit a crime or rely on social welfare programs as adults.